First order corrections to black hole thermodynamics: a simple approach enhanced: Analysis of AdS black holes

+Here we explain why the perturbed metric $g_{\mu\nu}$ and the unperturbed metric $\bar{g}_{\mu\nu}$ should share the same temperature $T$ and angular velocity $\Omega$.
+The metric $g_{\mu\nu}$ represents a small deviation from $\bar{g}_{\mu\nu}$.
+It is essential that this deviation is not arbitrary; indeed, $g_{\mu\nu}$ must respect the boundary condition of $\bar{g}_{\mu\nu}$ in order to ensure the equality $I_{\text{EH}}(g_{\mu\nu})\doteq I_{\text{EH}}(\bar{g}_{\mu\nu})$.
+This has been analyzed in detail in Ref.\cite{Reall:2019sah} for the gravitational Euclidean action.
+From a mathematical perspective, for a reasonable comparison between $\mathcal{F}[f_1(x)]$ and $\mathcal{F}[f_2(x)]$ in functional analysis, both functions $f_1(x)$ and $f_2(x)$ must obey the same boundary conditions.
+Since we are working within the grand-canonical ensemble, we must keep $T$ and $\Omega$ fixed as part of the boundary conditions.
+We may also choose another thermodynamic ensemble for analytical convenience, such as one based on the parameters $T$ and $J$ \cite{Reall:2019sah}.
+Appendix A includes more discussions to clarify the subtleties regarding the boundary conditions.

-\section{Analysis of AdS Black Holes}
+\section{Analysis of AdS black holes}

-We now focus on the analysis of asymptotically AdS black holes.
-The subtlety here is that the presence of higher derivative terms $\mathcal{L}_{\text{hd}}$ can lead to modifications in the asymptotic behavior of the spacetime, which is characterized by the effective cosmological constant denoted as $\Lambda_e$.
-Indeed, by a careful examination of several examples, one may find that the simple approach described above only applies to those higher derivative terms that maintain the effective cosmological constant with $\Lambda_e=\Lambda$.
-In this section, we will provide an explanation for this phenomenon and demonstrate how to handle the cases where $\Lambda_e$ deviates from $\Lambda$.
+The subtlety associated with AdS black holes is that the presence of higher derivative terms may lead to modifications in the asymptotic structure of the spacetime, which is characterized by the effective cosmological constant $\Lambda_e$.
+Actually, only in the cases where $\alpha \mathcal{L}_{\text{hd}}$ maintains the relation $\Lambda_e=\Lambda$, the approach described above can be directly applied.
+Below we will provide a careful analysis for both cases with either $\Lambda_e=\Lambda$ or $\Lambda_e\neq \Lambda$.